Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

 To edit a custom query:

-1. Select the custom query to edit from the Saved Queries drop-down menu or from the _Queries Overview_ screen.
+1. Select the custom query to edit from the Saved Queries drop-down menu or from the _Queries Overview_ view.
     ![Edit a query](/Images/custom_queries_edit.png)
 2. Edit the **Name**, **Display**, **Method**, **Field**, **Grouping**, and **Date Range** selections as needed.
 3. (Optional) Click **Preview** to preview your custom query changes.
 The Custom Query section will be updated to display your custom query analytics changes.